 In areas where there is significant interest from New Zealand stakeholders and there is a commitment to become participating (P) members, Standards New Zealand will establish an International Review Group (IRG), sometimes referred to as a national mirror committee.

 An IRG is usually made up of a mix of individuals, organisations and associations.
 The IRG is consulted on documents circulated by the ISO technical committee to establish a New Zealand position.
-The convenor of the IRG then notifies Standards NZ which way the IRG wishes to vote and Standards NZ will enter the vote on the ISO or IEC website.
+The convenor of the IRG then notifies Standards New Zealand which way the IRG wishes to vote and Standards New Zealand will enter the vote on the ISO or IEC website.

 The establishment of an IRG requires a minimum of three members, preferably more.
 Standards New Zealand also looks to recoup its administrative costs by charging an annual administration fee for each P level committee.
 This administration fee is NZ$3,000+GST for the first year and NZ$1,500+GST for each subsequent year.

-To become a member of a new or an existing IRG, individuals need to provide information which identifies their skills, qualifications, sector knowledge and experience, related to the standards being developed by a specific TC or SC.
+To become a member of a new or an existing IRG, individuals need to provide information which identifies their skills, qualifications, sector knowledge and experience, related to the standards being developed by a specific technical committee (TC) or sub committee (SC).
 This information is then presented to the Standards Approval Board (SAB), who make the final decision on IRG membership.

 The SAB and the New Zealand National Committee of the IEC (NCNZ) approve IEC P committee memberships .